 In the event that your child arrives at school after 9:40 A.M. or is absent from school, you will receive a phone call generated by an automated school message program stating that your child is not in school.
 If you concur with this information, nothing more is necessary except to send a properly completed excuse note when your child returns to school.
-If you believe your child is in school, please call your child's school office immediately and we will contact your child's classroom teacher to verify the information.
+If you believe your child is in school, please call your child's school office immediately and we will contact your child's classroom teacher to verify your child's presence in school.

-School Attendance Improvement Plan (SAIP)
+School Attendance Improvement Conference (SAIC)